 Vine and willow charcoal are particularly useful tools for filling in and evening out large value masses, especially when paired with a soft bristle brush.

-The drawing pencil that you choose depends on many factors.
+The drawing pencils that you choose depend on many factors.
 One pencil is not "better" than another: they all have different characteristics that are suitable for different kinds of drawings.

 You will learn to choose the right medium for your drawings as you